Date: 16 February 2015. Stainless Manifold Ordered (tractor motor

 Addendum April 2015: My

 drawing is a bit off from the final result.
-The changes you'll
+The changes you will

 note are the box (aka manifold) is now U-shaped.
 That will allow